Homeschool lesson planning saved our school year.

 Then we had a code issue the city wanted us to fix.
 That code issue became a total nightmare–it cost us months of contracted work, tens of thousands of dollars, and many concessions with our buyers and sellers.
 After months of hard work we were able to secure proper permits from the city so we could close on our house, but until the day we passed the final inspection, everything was in the air.

 In the midst of that logistical mess, I had a terrible accident that nearly ended my life, and required months of recovery.

 God saved my life.
 I am certain of that.
 God led us through our housing issues and into our new home.
 He is faithful even when we are so, so weak.

 When we finally moved into our new home, I couldn’t lift a frying pan by myself, let alone pick up a box.
-I limped badly when I walked for months.
-My body had to process a massive amount of blood that had clotted in my abdomen.
-Digesting that much blood made me extremely ill, and I ended up in the hospital again.
+I was in and out of the hospital and terribly fatigued.

 But we were home.
 We were all alive.
 Our family was finally all together again.
 Friends drove the 100 miles each way to help us clean and move in.
 The future looked brighter.

 Three weeks after we moved, my husband was fired.
 He shared the gospel at work, and was escorted from the premises.
 He’s now working 100 miles away–again.